m5adams/CSE-110-Lab-1/index.md

 - [X] Finish this lab
 - [X] Swag

-## Here's a little bit about me [:smiling_imp:]
+## Here's a little bit about me

 I am a fourth year Computer Science major!!

 ### [Me as a programmer:](#me-as-a-programmer)
-I just got back from Tokyo doing an internship with Rakuten.
+I just got back from Tokyo doin)g an internship with Rakuten.
 ###### *Favorite Languages:*
 1. Java
 2. Swift